chadmando/thinkinginbytes/content/posts/better-email-shared-inbox/index.md

 Betty returns from vacation two days later.
-She checks her email right away and sees the vendor's bill.
+She checks her email and sees the vendor's bill.
-Based on the bill's due date, Betty is concerned because this means your company is past due.
+Based on the bill's due date, Betty is horrified because this means your company is past due.
 She confirms that there is no unpaid bill with this reference number and enters it to be paid.
 She even calls the vendor to confirm the bill is past due.
 Because the check is _in the mail_, the vendor responds that no payment has been received.